TECH

 After that, you can contact Epic to discuss all the details and start the technical part of the integration.
 You can do it with the help of your own in-house development team or outsource it to a Tech Partner.

-Apart from an actual integration, you can integrate Epic into your workflow and use its functionality in several ways:
+Apart from actual integration, you can integrate Epic into your workflow and use its functionality in several ways when building a wellness app:

 1: Requesting Access